deepjyotisaha/eag17/code/README.md

 ### Comprehensive Research and Reporting
 - **Mahindra has launched a new vehicle called xuv 3xo, I want to know feature details, digital features, safety features, price etc. Fetch information from multiple URLs.
 Compile a detailed report into a report which structured and formatted; then translate it into a beautiful well formatted webpage to view the report.
 Use single step for RetrieverAgent and CoderAgent unless you need another Agent in between.**

+- **Mahindra has launched a new vehicle called xuv 3xo, fetch details on the features for this vehicle **
+- ** Find comprehensive flight options from Delhi to Tokyo, must use only a single step for retriever agent but you can use multiple iterations (call_self=true) to compile this data.
+- **Mahindra has launched a new vehicle called xuv 3xo, fetch details on the features for this vehicle, use a single step for Retriever Agent but use multiple iterations in a single step (call_Self=true) to fetch detailed information and then create a report.
+Suggested approach is to fetch the releavnt urls first and then look for data in those URLs**

+- I need a 7-day Japan itinerary for April 15-23 from Seattle, with a $2500-5000 budget for my fiancée and me.
+We love historical sites, hidden gems, and Japanese culture (kendo, tea ceremonies, Zen meditation).
+We want to see Nara's deer and explore cities on foot.
+I plan to propose during this trip and need a special location recommendation.
+Please provide a detailed itinerary and an exhaustive HTML travel handbook with maps, attraction descriptions, essential Japanese phrases, and travel tips we can reference throughout our journey.

+- **Mahindra has launched few new vehciles, I want to know more about the new launches, also fetch details on the features for the vehicle which looks like Tesla.
+Use a single step for Retriever Agent but use multiple iterations in a single step (call_Self=true) to compile the data and then create a report **

+- **I want to buy a Mahindra Car, help me understand what are the recent launches, recommend a latest vehichle.
+I want to know the details on the features for your recommended vehicle, use ONLY ONE step for Retriever Agent but you can use multiple iterations in the single step (call_Self=true) to fetch all information needed and then create a report.**

+- **I want to know the details of features for Mahindra XUV 3XO, use a single step for Retriever Agent but use multiple iterations in a single step to fetch detailed information (using the pattern --> find sources → extract details) and then create a report.
+Suggested approach is to fetch the releavnt urls first and then look for data in those URLs**

+- **I want to know the details of features for Mahindra XUV 3XO, use a multiple steps for Retriever Agent OR use multiple iterations in a single step to fetch detailed information (using the pattern --> find sources → extract details) and then create a report.
+Suggested approach is to fetch the releavnt urls first and then look for data in those URLs**

+- Mahindra has launched a new vehicle called xuv 3xo, I want to know feature details, digital features, safety features, price etc. Use the following pattern -> find sources → extract details; You can use 2 only two steps for Retriever Agent OR use two itertations (using call_self=true) of Retriever Agent in a single step to fetch detailed information.

+- Create a visually appealing tic-tac-toe game
+- Create a tic-tac-toe game

+I want to know the features for Mahindra XUV 3XO, use a single step for Retriever Agent but use multiple iterations (call_self=true) in a single step to fetch detailed information, In the final iteration of the Retriever Agent combine outputs from current and previous iterations as final step output and then create a report.